 The Australian Energy Regulator (AER) has implemented and enforces a national Ring-fencing Guideline (Guideline) to promote competition in the electricity services market.
 The Guideline prevents Ausgrid, and all other Distribution Network Service Providers, from offering contestable electricity services that can be performed by any qualified electrical contractor.

 Ausgrid is committed to ensuring it fully complies with the Guideline.
-This means Ausgrid is prohibited to provide some electrical services such as upgrades and repairs within a customer’s property.
-However, some exceptions apply such as for life support customers or for minor repair/restoration services.
+This means Ausgrid is prohibited from providing some electrical services such as upgrades and repairs within a customer’s property.
+However, some exceptions apply such as restoring power to life support customers or for minor repair/restoration services.

 Customers will need to will make their own arrangements for services that are not offered by Ausgrid by engaging a suitably qualified electrical contractor.

 If you need an Accredited Service Provider (ASP) Level 1/2/3 to perform electrical services you can find a full list of ASPs at the NSW Energy website.